nozer/self-referential/README.md

 ]
 ```
 ####To Flat Hierarchy
-To convert the above into a flat list of collection but in hierarchical order, we do:
+To convert the above hierarchy into a flat collection, but in the same order as it would be in the hierarchy, we do:
 ```
 var flat_but_in_hierarchical_order_cats = selfref.toFlatHier({childrenKey: 'children'}, cats_hierarchy);
 ```